 - ⅓ cup powdered sugar

 - pinch of flaky sea salt

 - Preheat oven to 400°F. Line a baking sheet with parchment paper.

-- On a well floured surface, roll the chilled dough into a 12-inch circle, trimming edges until smooth.
+- On a well floured surface, roll the pie dough into a 12-inch circle, trimming edges smooth as needed.
 Transfer dough to lined baking sheet.
-Leaving a 2-inch border, spread the apple mixture evenly over dough (as pictured above), starting from the center.
-Sprinkle with chopped walnuts.
+Leaving a 2-inch border, spread the apple mixture evenly over dough, starting from the center.
+Sprinkle with chopped nuts if using.
 Fold over the edges of dough, pleating to make it fit.

-- To make the glaze, melt the butter in a small sauce pan over medium-low heat.
-Let the butter brown slightly, cooking for about 2-3 minutes and stirring often.
-Remove from heat and whisk in the remaining ingredients.
+- To make the glaze, melt the butter in a small sauce pan over medium heat.
+Lightly brown the butter, following my tutorial on how to brown butter.

-- Drizzle over cooked galette.
-Serve with vanilla ice cream.
+- Serve galette with glaze and vanilla ice cream.